 This way they know who is in charge.
 Dogs understand life in terms of a pack mentality, with mum and/or dad as the leaders, establish them as the bottom of the pack with training, and things like feeding them after the rest of the family, and having their dog bed on the floor not at the same height as you – seems simple but this is how they are programmed to understand the pecking order.

 6. Toddlers can be particularly tough on dogs

 As your little one grows and reaches toddlerhood, it can present with a whole new set of challenges.
-For example, they might whack them with a toy or pull them by their collar or its ears or tail because they don’t understand the concept of being gentle yet.
-Some dogs might not like this and might snap back, so be particularly diligent with toddlers around dogs.
+For example, they might whack them with a toy or pull them by their collar or its ears or tail because they don’t understand the concept of being gentle yet – this is something Memphis can definitely attest to.
+Now, some dogs might not like this and might snap back, so it’s a good idea to be particularly diligent with toddlers around dogs.
 Spend time teaching the toddler how to properly treat a dog (also a good lesson for when they meet other dogs) and make sure you reward the dog for not reacting to these things too.